Skip to main content

 Simplest way to generate a package with Anemos is to define a function that takes a builder and an optional options object in a JavaScript file.
 This function can then be used to generate Kubernetes manifests.
 It is also possible to create an NPM package with multiple files, but this is not the focus of this tutorial.

-Let's create a file named package.js with the following content:
+Let's create a file named my-package.js with the following content:

 function add(builder, options) {